-Given that the rewards for a website being ranked highly in the search engines can be substantial, not least in financial terms, it is understandable that many business owners turn to SEO consultants and agencies.
+Given that the rewards for a website being ranked highly in the search engines can be substantial, not least in financial terms, it is understandable that many business owners turn to SEO consultants and agencies, such as www.seoperthexperts.com.au.
 Although the fees charged may not exactly be loose change, the return on investment from effective SEO is worth it.

 If you are not quite ready for a full-on SEO campaign and feel comfortable starting on your website’s SEO yourself, that is fine, but you will need a number of tools to help you.
 Even SEO experts and agencies use tools to help them plan, assess, and improve their clients’ SEO.